 This recipe for 5 ingredient vegan black bean burgers is sure to become a family favorite.
 These burgers stay together when you flip them (big win), are packed with flavor and even have a full serving of veggies hidden in them!
 Yup not only are these black bean burgers egg free and grain free, but they are also packed with zucchini!

 I’m sure if you are anything like me, you have had your fair share of pretty boring veggie burgers.
 Sometimes they can taste really good but be full of some super sketchy ingredients.
 This is why I wanted to make a super simple recipe that you could put together in about the same amount of time it would take you to pull one out of the fridge or freezer.

 Oh and oil to spray on your pan to make sure these don’t stick but I’m not counting that as an ingredient.

 Yup this is the CLEANEST vegan black bean burger recipe you are going to find.
 And you don’t have to be a gourmet chef to put it together!

-Tips to making the vegan best black bean burger recipe:
+Tips for making the vegan best black bean burger recipe:

 - Mash at least half the black beans with the ground flax and let it sit together while you are shredding the zucchini.

-- Use your food processor shredding tool to quickly shred up the zucchini.
+- Use your food processor shredding tool to shred up the zucchini quickly.
 You could also use a hand grater, but this will add time to the recipe!